XZiar/RayRenderer/OpenGLUtil/README.md

 Setting value to uniform / binding ubo or tex resources in `ProgDraw` is temporal, but setting them in `ProgState` or `oglProgram` is global.

 `ProgDraw` will enforce current context to use corresponding glProgram, and assumes that state kept until it is destroyed.
 In rder to prevent mistakes, `ProgDraw` will cause a spinlock in the thread, so more than one `ProgDraw` at the same time will hang the app.
+It will also lock current FBO, so you will not be able to change FBO when `ProgDraw` has not been destructed.

 ### Multi-thread Worker